dbpolglase/tUI/Manual-en.md

     MSG_create(M_ERROR,CENTER_VIEW,"Unable to Open %s file",file);
   }
 </code></pre>
-<p>In this way, we force the opening of an MSG view of type ERROR, centered on the form view, with the indicated text.</p>
+<p>In this way, we force the opening of an MSG View of type ERROR, centered on the form View, with the indicated text.</p>
 <h4 id="redirecting">Redirecting</h4>
 <p>This is fine, but it does not prevent the event handling logic from continuing.
 To change that, we will make use of the action.<br>
 The action structure consists of 3 fields: error, made and opToMade, and is returned as the result of the call.</p>